 With various lofts and bounces, Mizuno provides a full suite of highly-capable options for building your short game clubs.

-Another fun feature with the T20 is the HydroFlow Micro Grooves.
+Another fun feature of the T20 is the HydroFlow Micro Grooves.
 Mizuno built the hitting area to push away water from the face during impact.

-Rather than leave moisture on the grooves, Mizuno has created a system that creates a staggering feel and response, two incredible benefits I experienced during my time with the wedge.
+Rather than leave moisture on the grooves, Mizuno has created a system that creates a staggering feel and response, two incredible benefits we experienced during our time with the wedge.

-What I really adored about the T20 was the muscular head shape.
-You never feel like you’ve hit a thin shot with this wedge, and it remains one of the easiest to get the ball into the air among golf clubs I’ve tested.
+What we really adored about the T20 was the muscular head shape.
+You never feel like you’ve hit a thin shot with this wedge, and it remains one of the easiest to get the ball into the air among golf clubs we’ve tested.

-I can safely say that I haven’t hit a wedge as solidly built as the T20.
+We can safely say that we haven’t hit a wedge as solidly built as the T20.
 If you are in the market for a reliable wedge that produces distance and feel, the Mizuno T20 remains unrivaled.

 Loft